Selco: The Dirty Truth About Water and Sanitation When the SHTF

 That is actually a problem and the reason why you need to look for alternate ways.
 Water is going to be a big problem, and it is gonna be hard to get for other even more important things not to mention toilet. (unless you are living right next to a river or similar).

 Just try to figure out today how much water you “spend” daily for flushing the toilet and you’ll get the point.

-And do not forget that there is a chance that your toilets might be flooded, depending of what kind of collapse it is and area where you live.
+And do not forget that there is a chance that your toilets might be flooded, depending on what kind of collapse it is and the area where you live.

 So the “bucket toilet” technique is a start.
 Everything else is an upgrade if you have the means, space, and solutions.